fehmi/simply.js/docs/reactivity.md

 component.render(); // or component.react()
 ```

-You can also pasue/resume reactivity for that. data, state and props supported.
+You can also pause/resume reactivity for this.
+Data, state, and properties are supported.

 ```js
 ObservableSlim.pause(data);